-In 2013 the European Commission financed a set of four pilot actions that were intended to address areas of conflict between large carnivores and people and to promote interactions between stakeholders.
-These pilot actions will run until the end of 2014.
+In 2013-2014, the European Commission financed a set of four pilot actions that were intended to address areas of conflict between large carnivores and people and to promote interactions between stakeholders.

 One very common conflict across Europe concerns disagreement over the size and status of carnivore populations.
-This project is involving a diversity of stakeholders, including environmentalists, foresters, protected area staff and hunters, in the collection of wolf scats and urine samples from a study area in central Slovakia.
-The samples will be analysed using the latest DNA technology to come up with a robust estimate of the number of wolves in the area.
-It is hoped that the broad involvement of stakeholders and the use of high tech analysis will lead to a greater agreement concerning the wolf population's size.
+This project involved a diversity of stakeholders, including environmentalists, foresters, protected area staff and hunters, in the collection of wolf scats and urine samples from a study area in central Slovakia.
+The samples were analyzed using the latest DNA technology to come up with a robust estimate of the number of wolves in the area.
+The broad involvement of stakeholders and the use of high tech analysis has lead to a greater agreement concerning the local wolf population's size.

-Livestock guarding dogs were traditionally used to protect sheep from large carnivores across southern and eastern Europe.
+Livestock guarding dogs were traditionally used to protect sheep from large carnivores across southern, central and eastern Europe and much of Central Asia.
 The tradition stretches back to at least Roman times, but has only persisted in some areas.
 There have been many projects that try to find ways to restore this traditional practice and adapt it to a modern context.
 This communication project seeks to raise awareness about all aspects of livestock guarding dogs, including both the challenges and the opportunities that they represent.